tingtingli1108/llm-clinical-summary/README.md

 ## 👥 Team
 This project was created by **UC Berkeley Master of Information and Data Science (MIDS)** students as part of the **Natural Language Processing with Deep Learning (W266)** course

-- Tingting, Li
+- Tingting Li
-- Agnese, Minazzo
+- Agnese Minazzo
-- Michelle, Sinani
+- Michelle Sinani